 Sacred has multi-layered role-playing elements and an open-ended environment.
 With a medieval setting and huge mythical monsters, the RPG is exploration-based.

-Torchlight is a stripped-down Diablo clone that sticks to standard role-playing formula.
-The game has unique cartoonish graphics and hack and slash combat system, which makes gameplay more fun and engaging.
+Torchlight is a stripped-down Diablo clone that sticks to the standard role-playing formula.
+The game has unique cartoonish graphics and hack-and-slash combat system, which makes gameplay more fun and engaging.

 4. Din’s Curse

 Din’s Curse is an indie hack-and-slash dungeon crawler game.
 There are plenty of character combinations and an endless number of randomly generated levels to play.
 Some excellent tweaking options allow players to change the game settings.
 Players can switch to fast-paced actions or monster skills and even change the difficulty settings.

 The game does not have a main villain (No, Din is not the main villain, but a “God” who needs to be pleased by the “Hero” to save himself from the curse).
 After each successful mission, the player gets an opportunity to explore the new world, where a brand new set of quests awaits.

 When compared to other games like Diablo for PC, Din’s Curse’s visuals aren’t up to the mark.
 The unpolished visuals look poor on the laptop screen.
 The 3D graphics are a bit primitive.
 Serious RPG fans will still adore everything that the game offers.

 With a medieval Japan setting, Throne of Darkness breathes fresh air into the traditional RPG formula.
 While there are many gameplay elements similar to the isometric title, it’s the combat that stands out from the crowd.
 Instead of the usual hack and slash combat, there is some tactical team-play involved.
 Gamers can choose up to four characters in real-time and can launch a variety of preset formations to fight monsters.